IMSA Formula Atlantic Championship Race

 - March 76B (Price Cobb): An orange March 76B invoiced to Shierson in March 1976.

 - Lola T360 [HU14] (Larry Bergman): Sold via Carl Haas and Pierre Phillips to Allen Karlberg (Seattle, WA).
 Karlberg raced it in the opening round of the Players Canadian Formula Atlantic series, finishing an impressive fifth, but did not race at the second round as the car was not running well.
 Sold to Larry Bergman (Los Gatos, CA), who was seen very infrequently with it during 1976 and 1977.
 The Lola was advertised by Bergman in March 1977, then by Don Breidenbach in April 1977.
-Subsequent history unknown, until owned by Patrick Murphie (Seattle, WA) from 1980 to 1984, fitted with a 2-litre Lotus 907 engine and raced in SCCA North West region and - somehow! - in the WCAR race at Seattle in 1984.
+Then unknown for three seasons until owned by Patrick Murphie (Seattle, WA) from 1980 to 1984, fitted with a 2-litre Lotus 907 engine and raced in SCCA North West region and - somehow! - in the WCAR race at Seattle in 1984.
 To Michael Bledsoe (Seattle, WA) 1988 and raced in SCCA North West region.
 To David D. Weldon (Manhattan Beach, CA) November 1990, and stored at first, then restored and raced with VARA from 2001 to 2003, still with the Lotus 907 engine.